rajatpoddar/Nrega_Automation/README.md

 - ✨ **PDF Merger** - A standalone utility to quickly merge multiple selected PDF files into one document.
 - ✨ **Zero MR (Fixed!)** - Submit 'Zero MR' for muster rolls.
 Now more stable with bug fixes for page refreshes and timeouts.
 ---
+- ✨ **Microsoft Edge Support (New!)** - Launch and use Microsoft Edge directly from the dashboard for all automations.
+- 🚀 **Headless Reporting (New!)** - 'MR Tracking' reports now run in the background, freeing up your screen while data is processed.
+- ✨ **UI Enhancements** - Smoother experience with Skeleton Loading, Toast Notifications, and real-time Server Status.
+- ✨ **Merge PDFs (MR Gen)** - Added a button to combine all MRs generated in the current session into a single file.

 ## 🛠 Prerequisites